Friday, October 10, 2025

 Be afraid.
 Be very afraid.”

 Slide this one off the dusty VHS shelf and prepare for a mix of science, tragedy, and grotesque body horror.
-David Cronenberg’s The Fly is the kind of tape you watch with a bowl of popcorn clutched in both hands; equal parts fascination and horror as Jeff Goldblum’s scientist loses himself in the name of science.
+The Fly (1986) is David Cronenberg’s unnerving blend of science fiction and horror, where Jeff Goldblum’s scientist, Seth Brundle, loses himself in the name of discovery.

 Vault Fact File